 Pan-Seared King Salmon with Orange Fennel Salad

-In this tasty dish created for us by Chef Nathon Lyon, pan-seared salmon fillets are served over a bed of fennel, fronds and orange segments that have been gently tossed in a citrus vinaigrette.
+In this tasty dish created for us by Chef Nathon Lyon, pan-seared salmon fillets are served over a bed of fennel, fronds, and orange segments that have been gently tossed in a citrus vinaigrette.

-by: Nathan Lyon Cookbook author, chef and Emmy Award-nominated culinary host for the television show “Good Food America.”
+by: Nathan Lyon Cookbook author, chef, and Emmy Award-nominated culinary host for the television show “Good Food America.”

 Ingredients